 If you decide you want the extra features offered with a paid survey tool (and then some), I’d recommend trying a tool like Mopinion, that doesn’t just focus on collection of data but also analysis – giving you the means to extract deep insights into the customer experience.

-Mopinion is a customer feedback analytics tool that not only makes use of online surveys, it also takes feedback one step further and offers in-depth analysis opportunities for its users.
+Mopinion is a feedback software for websites, email and mobile apps that not only makes use of online surveys, it also takes feedback one step further and offers in-depth analysis opportunities for its users.
 With real-time data visualisation in customisable dashboards and charts, users are able to quickly and efficiently digest large sums of data.
 Our ‘one-stop shop’ offers: